 Both hierarchies and networks are homophilic (attract same-minded people) and, therefore, are threatened by the emergence of in-house monocultures which are susceptible to external shocks (“silos”).
 But networks are far better suited to leverage synergies: they are less rigid than hierarchies and, therefore, have the upper hand as far as response times and dissemination of new information go.
 They are also far better suited to optimize their social capital because they emphasize social, peer-to-peer interactions over top-down flows.

-As some critical mass is transcended, the network goes viral.
-The network declines, decays and collapses if it fails to activate its members: consume their time, monetize their eyeballs, reward them for time spent within the network, or otherwise create value added intrinsically or extrinsically.
+The orthodox prevailing wisdom is that as some critical mass is transcended, the network goes viral.
+In nature, viral pandemics self-limit and peter out.
+Similarly, the network declines, decays and collapses if it fails to activate its members: consume their time, monetize their eyeballs, reward them for time spent within the network, or otherwise create value added intrinsically or extrinsically.
 Similarly, if the network is homophilic – is biased as far as information and membership flows are concerned, is subject to solipsistic confirmation bias – it is doomed to collapse.
 Following the collapse, the network can survive as a remnant or residual network (“neutron star network”), or as an archive.